-Sajeva G. (in press).
+Sajeva G. (2021).
 Environmentally-conditioned human rights: a good idea?.
 In Corrigan D. and Oksanen M. (eds.).
 Rights of Nature.
 A re-examination.
 Routledge Explorations in Environmental Studies.
-Chapter 6
+Chapter 6.

 The emergence of the rights of nature is a clear response to the current environmental crisis.
 But this trend does not emerge in isolation: it is accompanied by many human rights issues that are equally in need to be addressed.